 You can camp in the park- there are tons of campground options (some you can reserve ahead of time, some are first come first serve).
 And I will say that the camping I’ve done in Joshua Tree has been some of my favorite- Hidden Valley Campground is my personal fav.
 Not to mention that the boulders give both a real sense of privacy and a sense of fun.
 You’re basically camping in nature’s jungle gym.
-Note: you will not get to have professional photos in the campground- the park prohibits it!
+Note: you cannot have professional photos in the campground- the park prohibits it!

 If you’re wanting something a bit more luxurious, Palm Springs is a short 1 hour drive from both the West Entrance and the Cottonwood Visitors Center.
 Palm Springs is packed with fancy, amazing hotels but my favorites are The Ace, Korakia Pensione, and La Serena Villas.

 In order to get married in Joshua Tree National Park you will need to obtain a permit.
 Applications for a permit are submitted by the couple and are $120.00 (and in addition to this, your photographer will need to obtain a special use permit in addition to the wedding permit).
 The permit app is fairly straightforward, but your photog should be able to walk you through the paperwork if you have any questions.
 I always send over a super detailed set of instructions for any permit applications (some of the questions can be confusing!)
+You can find all the official details about your permit here.
 During the permitting process you will need to identify where you want to get married.
-Joshua Tree National Park restricts the locations where you can officially tie the knot –
+Joshua Tree National Park restricts the locations where you can officially tie the knot.